Favorite Color

 November 11, 2014

-with the field name followed by a colon, a space, and the value.
+A text file consists of records with fields.
+Each field is a name/value record of the form name: value with the field name followed by a colon, a space, and the value.
 Records consist of one or more fields separated by a blank line.
-In a particular database one field is named favoritecolor
+In a particular database one field is named favoritecolor.

 Your task is to write a program that determines the maximal favorite color; in other words, what color is named the most times as the favorite color.
 When you are finished, you are welcome to read or run a suggested solution, or to post your own solution or discuss the exercise in the comments below.